JayBazuzi/jaybazuzi.github.io/_posts/2023-02-22-Toil-Scorecard.md

 title: The Toil Scorecard
 ---

-Technical debt is hard to measure, but there is a subcategory we *can* measure: activities that consume our human capacity, but could be automated away.
-When a developer makes a code change to the software system, how long will it take to validate that the change is correct?
-What about rotating credentials or ensuring that all 3rd-party dependencies are up to date?
-How do we observe that production is healthy and operating correctly?
+"Toil" is the work that takes time and energy human capacity but could be largely automated.
+"Technical Debt" is generally hard to measure, but Toil is measurable.
+It includes activities such as validating a code change, rotating credentials, and updating 3rd-party dependencies.
 The Toil Scorecard gives teams a way to measure these costs and make toil visible to the organization.

 For each area we give a qualitative score, a quantitative measurement of time spent, and a quantiative measurement of decision-making.